FullerIT/FITImagingTools/README.md

 If error appears such as 'Sysprep_Clean_Validate_Opk' "Audit mode cannot be turned on if reserved storage is in use.
 An update or servicing operation may be using reserved storage.
 You may have a pending update to complete installing, then re-run the script.

+### ImageUser Account
+After deploy completes a default standard user account is added called "ImageUser" it's just a placeholder, the original account will remain in place.
+The password for the ImageUser is Slowpie165%, either delete the account or change the password after deploy completes.